 In an ideal world you should take the time to review your cover every year at renewal stage, particularly if the price has gone up or there has been a big change in your circumstances that might require you to take out a different type of cover e.g. marriage, the birth of a baby, a child who’s no longer in full-time education, a dependant reaching the age of 26.

-However, as a general rule of thumb, an in-depth review should be carried out at least every five years.
+However, life can be busy and we understand this may not always be possible.
+But as a general rule of thumb, an in-depth review should be carried out at least every five years.

-Medical treatment and technology can change at a frantic pace and you don’t want to be left on an old and outdated plan that doesn’t provide adequate cover for modern day medical needs or your changing health.
+Medical treatments and technology can change at a frantic pace and you don’t want to be left on an old and outdated plan that doesn’t provide adequate cover for modern day medical needs or your changing health.

 For example the most up-to-date plans will provide cover towards things such as the HPV vaccine, online doctors, genetic testing, sports-related injuries, home birthing, gender reassignment, and psychiatric and mental health treatment, which older plans may not.